MyDriveWorks - Tech Tips

 When a rule is applied to the file name parameter of a component, selecting that component from the components tab of the rule builder will automatically use the file created.

-DriveWorks can replace models in a SOLIDWORKS assembly, which can be static or dynamic (i.e. the replacement part can be driven before being inserted into the assembly).
+DriveWorks can replace models in a SOLIDWORKS Assembly.
+These can be static or dynamic, i.e. the replacement can be driven before inserting it into the Assembly.